Medically reviewed by Drugs.com. Last updated on Jun 25, 2020.

 Based on the American Urological Association guidelines for the management of priapism, due to the low risk of cardiovascular side effects intracavernous injection of phenylephrine is recommended for ischemic priapism that persists following aspiration/irrigation.

-OTC labeling (Oral): When used for self-medication: Use with or within 14 days of MAO inhibitor therapy
+OTC labeling (Oral): When used for self-medication: Use with or within 14 days of monoamine oxidase inhibitor therapy

 Hypotension during anesthesia: